 4. Wierd Flexibility skills

-People having the genetic condition known as Marfan syndrome tend to be horrifyingly flexible.
+People having a genetic condition known as Marfan syndrome tend to be horrifyingly flexible.
 So horrifying that they can make a career out of playing ghosts in horror movies. .Marfan syndrome affects the body’s connective tissues.
-People who have it tend to be abnormally tall, have elongated limbs, and be highly flexible.
+People who have it tend to be abnormally tall, have elongated limbs and be highly flexible.
 However, it is a spectrum disease, meaning that people with mild cases can lead fairly normal lives, but severe cases can lead to heart defects and other organ failures that could be life-threatening.

 5. Amazing tolerance capacity

 Researchers have shown that people with red hair have a higher tolerance capacity for spicy food and stinging pain.
 It is due to a variation of the gene MCR1, that produces red hair and also restricts melanin production.
-A good thing is that they can take the pain too since the same gene mutation causes them to be less responsive to anesthetics that are injected under the skin.
+The good thing is that they can take the pain too since the same gene mutation causes them to be less responsive to anesthetics that are injected under the skin.

 In 2009, a journal was published in which scientists identified the first genetic mutation that relates to sleep duration in any species.
-According to the research, a mother and daughter both had mutation that causes them to have less amount of sleep.
+According to the research, a mother and daughter both had a mutation that causes them to have less amount of sleep.
 Although this mutation has only been found in two people, the power of the research arises from the fact that the shortened sleep effect was replicated in experiments using mice and fruit flies.